sidney-eliot/3d-artists-handbook/content/post/rendering.md

 Render engines that excel at real-time rendering have to be able to fluently render entire scenes at higher frame rates and still feel snappy with player input, while also not forfeiting graphical fidelity.

 **Showcase Rendering**<br>
-For a render engine to be good at showcasing work to clients/ employers, it has to be easily shareable and viewable or have good integrations into websites.
+For a render engine to be good at showcasing work to clients and employers, it has to be easily shareable and viewable or have good integrations into websites.
 Other things like isolating individual texture maps, viewing wireframe and model stats can also be important.
 Added to that, it also has to provide a somewhat real-time experience, so one can rotate the model.

 |Render Engines|Pre Rendering|Real-time Rendering|Showcase Rendering
 |:--|:-:|:-:|:-: